 Please note that encountering adhesions, surgery that takes longer than usual to complete, or surgery on an obese person does not necessarily warrant additional reimbursement.
 The provider must clearly indicate why the case is beyond the usual range of difficulty typically associated with obese patients or revision surgeries.

 Circumstances that BCBSND does not consider appropriate use of modifier 22 include, but are not limited to:

-The addition of modifier 22 to a surgical procedure code does not guarantee an increase in the maximum allowance for the reported service.
+The addition of modifier 22 to a surgical procedure code will be reimbursed with a 20% increase to the fee schedule rate.